Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 - 6 What to Look For in a Portable Generator

 The WEN DF1100T has a 6.6-gallon gasoline fuel tank that provides 8.5 hours of runtime on a 50 percent load.
-If you use a 20 gallon LPG (liquid petroleum gas) tank, you’ll get 3 hours of run time on a 50 percent load.
+If you use a 20 gallon LPG (liquid petroleum gas) tank, you’ll get a run time of 3 hours on a 50 percent load.

 Its power panel has a multimeter, electric start button, an engine switch, and the dual-fuel switch.
-There are also four GFCI-protected 120V AC outlets, one 12V DC cigarette lighter style plug, a 120V 30A twist-lock outlet, as well as a 120/240V 50 A outlet.
+There are also four GFCI-protected 120V AC outlets, one 12V DC cigarette lighter style plug, a 120V 30A Amp outlet with twist-lock, as well as a 120/240V 50 Amp outlet.

 More Specs and Features: